kanakroy13/gear_mapping_and_display_using_arduino/README.md

+This project demonstrates how to map and visualize gear positions using an **Arduino UNO R3**, Hall effect sensors, and a 128×64 OLED display.
+By reading analog signals from four Hall sensors mounted on the gear selector mechanism, the system determines the current gear (Reverse, Neutral, 1st–5th) and displays a corresponding bitmap icon on the OLED screen.

+The project is designed as a practical example of **sensor integration**, **signal processing**, and **embedded graphics display**.
+It can be used for educational purposes, prototyping digital dashboards, or retrofitting gear indicators in vehicles.
+The OLED interface offers two modes: a **debug layout** with side icons for testing and a **fullscreen layout** for clean in-vehicle visualization.

 # gear_mapping_and_display_using_arduino
 Detect gearbox position using four Hall sensors on Arduino UNO R3 and display the current gear (R, N, 1–5) on a 128×64 SSD1306 OLED via U8g2 bitmaps.
 Includes wiring, assets placeholders, and a simple debug/fullscreen display mode